Can You Iron Patches On Nylon? – Top Tips for Success

 Position the Patch

-Place the iron-on patch on the desired location on the nylon fabric.
-Make sure it is centered and positioned correctly.
+Place the iron-on patch at the desired location on the nylon fabric.
+Center it precisely—repositioning after pressing is not possible.
+Check alignment from all angles before proceeding.

 Protect with a Pressing Cloth